zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 ## Default Roles in Liferay DXP

-In the Roles Application appears a list of all the Roles in Liferay, by scope.
+In the Roles Application appears a list of all the Roles in Liferay DXP, by scope.

 These are some of the pre-configured regular Roles:

-**Guest:** The Guest Role is assigned to unauthenticated Users and grants the lowest-level permissions.
+**Guest:** The Guest Role is assigned to unauthenticated visitors and has the lowest-level permissions.

 **User:** The User Role is assigned to authenticated Users and grants basic permissions (mostly *Add to Page* permissions for their own Sites).

 **Power User:** The Power User Role grants more permissions than the User Role.
-It's an extension point for distinguishing regular Users from more privileged Users.
-For example, you can set things up so that only Power Users have personal Sites.
+It's an distinguishes regular Users from more privileged Users.
+For example, you can define it so that only Power Users have personal Sites.

-**Administrator:** The administrator Role grants permission manage the entire portal, including global portal settings and individual Sites, Organizations, and Users.
+**Administrator:** The administrator Role grants permission to manage the entire installation, including global settings and individual Sites, Organizations, and Users.

 These are some of the pre-configured Site Roles: